ChristianSi/lytspel/README.md

   * Downloaded the [Moby Pronunciation List by Grady Ward](http://www.gutenberg.org/ebooks/3205).
 Created a `data` subdirectory named `moby` and unzipped it there.

+Then run `make` from within the `data` directory, that should handle the rest.
+TODO Document PATH requirements.

+TODO Or execute the following commands manually (the rest of this section is outdated and should be deleted or possibly cleaned up):

 Invoked the `dictbuilder` program within the `data` directory.
 This writes a file called `phonetic-dict.txt`.